magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 # PIP/Conda Install

-# util
+## util
-# YoutubeDL using pip in conda environment util:
+### YoutubeDL using pip in conda environment util:
-# /home/manuj/anaconda3/envs/util/bin/pip install youtube-dl
 /home/manuj/anaconda3/envs/util/bin/pip install -U yt-dlp

 /home/manuj/anaconda3/envs/util/bin/pip install pycp

 Note: for scripts which are using python like pdf-split-1, we are importing a path like this:
 #!/home/manuj/anaconda3/envs/util/bin/python3
-The imports must be installed in the same invironment from which we are importing python, in this case util conda install -c conda-forge pypdf2 conda install -c conda-forge tqdm
+The imports must be installed in the same environment from which we are importing python, in this case util conda install -c conda-forge pypdf2 conda install -c conda-forge tqdm